levand/quiescent/README.md

   for debugging (including the debugging browser extensions provided by ReactJS).
 - Added support for ReactJS' animation extensions (http://facebook.github.io/react/docs/animation.html)
+- Added an examples directory
+- Added support for uncontrolled inputs (fixes #32 and #36).

 #### motivation for wrapper deprecation